Coast Guard searching for Titan ‘where noises have been heard’

 Experts are searching for a missing submersible in the area where noises have been heard beneath the surface, the US Coast Guard confirmed.

-Captain Jamie Frederick told reporters on Wednesday the cause of the noises was still unconfirmed but insisted the efforts to find the five missing people aboard the Titan was still “a rescue mission”.
+Captain Jamie Frederick told reporters in Boston on Wednesday the cause of the noises in the North Atlantic was still unconfirmed but insisted the efforts to find the five missing people aboard the Titan was still “a rescue mission”.

 The vessel lost communication with tour operators on Sunday while about 435 miles south of St John’s, Newfoundland, during a voyage to the Titanic shipwreck off the coast of Canada.

-The 6.7m (22ft) long OceanGate Expeditions vessel may have less than 20 hours of oxygen left.
+The 6.7m (22ft)-long OceanGate Expeditions vessel, which has British billionaire adventurer Hamish Harding on board, may have less than 20 hours of oxygen left.

 He added: “The good news is we are searching in the area where the noises were detected.”

-On oxygen levels on board, he said: “Oxygen is just one piece of data.
+On Titan’s dwindling oxygen levels, he said: “Oxygen is just one piece of data.
 There are lots of pieces of data that we need to study.
 But (oxygen) is not the only thing that’s important.”

+The vessel reportedly had a 96-hour oxygen supply in case of emergencies.

 Asked if they were still treating the passengers as alive, he added: “This is a search and rescue mission, no doubt about it”.

-The US Coast Guard announced earlier on Wednesday that the Canadian P-3 aircraft detected underwater noises.
+The US Coast Guard announced earlier on Wednesday that Canadian P-3 aircraft had detected underwater noises.

-The Titan has five people on board, including British billionaire adventurer Hamish Harding.

-Speaking earlier on Wednesday, Rear Admiral John Mauger of the US Coast Guard said the team is currently trying to work out whether the noises picked up on Wednesday are from the Titan.
+The sounds were detected on Tuesday and then again on Wednesday but searchers “don’t know what they are,” Capt Frederick said.

+He said: “Yesterday a Canadian P3 detected underwater noises in the search area.

 In a statement on their website, deep water specialists Magellan said they were contacted by OceanGate on Monday and “immediately” offered knowledge of the site and expertise in operating at depth.